 TENEMENT TENEMENT PERCENTAGE CHANGES IN THE

-NUMBERS (1)

-DESCRIPTION NUMBERS INTEREST QUARTER
+DESCRIPTION NUMBERS (1) INTEREST PERIOD

-F IJI
+FIJI

-TUVATU GOLD PROJECT, VITI LE VU
+TUVATU GOLD PROJECT, VITI LE

 Tuvatu SML 62 100%

 Tuvatu SPL 1283 100%

 Yavuna SPL 1296 100%

 VITI LEVU

+SPL 1465 100%

 Nagado SPL 1465 100%

-Nagado 3FL 1403 100%

-Navilawa SPL 1412 100%
+Navilawa SPL 1412 100% Received notification that the Company was the successful tenderer for the project area.
+The

-SOUTH A USTRALIA
+subsequent tenement application

+for the area is being processed

-Olary Creek EL 5928 51% (2) An application for a 2 year
+Olary Creek EL 5928 51% (2) The application for a 2 year

+extension of the tenure to

-Clary Grook 22 3023 0170 extension to February 2020 was
+February 2020 was granted.

-received.

-NTINA
+ARGENTINA

-SIERRA CUADRADA JOINT VENT 1
+SIERRA CUADRADA JOINT VENTU JRE

 Mamuny 1 15888/10 100%

 Mamuny 2 15889/10 100%

 Mamuny 3 15890/10 Under application

 Mamuny 4 15891/10 Under application

-Tenured ground held in Fiji is held under Special Prospecting Licenses (SPL's) and a Special Mining License (SML), those held in Australia are held under an Exploration License (EL), and those held in Argentina are held as Manifestations.
+(1) Tenured ground held in Fiji is held under Special Prospecting Licenses (SPL's) and a Special Mining License (SML), those held in Australia are held under an Exploration License (EL), and those held in Argentina are held as Manifestations.

-Under the Olary Creek Farm-In and Joint Venture Agreement ("Olary Creek JV"), the Company maintains a 51% ownership of the tenement.
+2) Under the Olary Creek Farm-In and Joint Venture Agreement ("Olary Creek JV"), the Company maintains a 51% ownership of the tenement.
 The Company has a 47% interest in the Olary Creek JV which consists of a 25% free carried interest to the decision to mine and a 22% contributing interest.
-Refer to the audited consolidated financial statements for the year ended June 30, 2017 for additional information as filed under the Company's profile at www.sedar.com.
+Refer to the audited consolidated financial statements for the year ended June 30, 2018 for additional information as filed under the Company's profile at www.sedar.com.